edsu/mypingdom/README.md

       }
     ]

+A few things to note:

-Each site must have a `name` and a `url`.
+* Each site must have a `name` and a `url`.

-If `cache_bust` is set to True then a uniquequery string will be attached to the url to prevent a cache from reporting it as ok.
+* If `cache_bust` is set to True then a uniquequery string will be attached to the url to prevent a cache from reporting it as ok.

-If `check` is supplied it will use the function to determine if the response was ok.
+* If `check` is supplied it will use the function to determine if the response was ok.
 In this case it's attempting to parse a JSON response and check the length of the data structure.
 If no `check` is supplied the response will just be checked that it is 200 OK.

-If any of the checks fail an email is sent.